 However, my biggest complaints with Norton Family are that it doesn’t work on macOS and that many of its features can easily be disabled on Windows — your kid only needs to delete the browser extension (though you will get notified if this happens).

 Norton Family is very affordable (only US$ 49,99 / anno), and you can get it for free as part of Norton’s excellent 360 Deluxe internet security package — priced at US$ 49,99 / anno, this plan is the best antivirus plan on the market, and it comes with a firewall, web protection, device optimization tools, a password manager, a virtual private network (VPN), dark web monitoring, and much more, for up to 5 Android, iOS, Windows, and macOS devices.
-Norton’s parental control app is also included with Norton 360 Premium, which adds coverage for up to 10 devices for US$ 54,99 / anno, but this plan isn’t available in all locations.
+Norton’s parental control app is also included with Norton 360 Advanced, which adds coverage for up to 10 devices for US$ 54,99 / anno, but this plan isn’t available in all locations.
 All Norton purchases are backed by a generous 60-day money-back guarantee.

 Norton Family is feature-rich, intuitive, and allows you to monitor an unlimited number of devices.
 It worked well during most of my tests, and I’m particularly impressed with its time management and location tracking features.
 However, there are some things Norton Family could improve.
 I’d like to see Norton develop a parental control app for macOS, improve some of its features on mobile, including School Time, Search Supervision, and Video Supervision, and find a way to prevent kids from disabling its browser extensions on Windows.
 Norton Family is affordable, and you can get it as a standalone purchase or as part of Norton’s advanced internet security plans.
 All Norton plans are backed by a risk-free 60-day money-back guarantee.